fimad/podstash/README.md

 ### Update Your Archive

-The `podstash update` command directs podstash to fetch new RSS snapshots, download, audio files, and regenerate your mirrored RSS feed.
+The `podstash update` command directs podstash to fetch new RSS snapshots, download audio files, and regenerate your mirrored RSS feed.

 ```shell
 podstash update --archive ./path/to/archive